RightScale-Services-Cookbooks/jenkins/README.md

 Jenkins currently runs as root user.
 This is required for using the VirtualMonkey test framework.
 Once the test framework is fixed to run as a regular user, this limitation can be removed.
+Jenkins version 1.500 required to have master-slave work properly.
+The following versions also work: 1.520, 1.525, 1.535

 ## SETUP/USAGE: